- Humanities Institute Graduate Student Fellowships

 Applications for the 2024-2025 fellowship are now OPEN.
 Applications are due Wednesday, January 3, 2024 at 5:00pm.

 The Institute for the Humanities, founded in 1987, promotes interdisciplinary research and discourse in the humanities and the arts.
-The central function of the institute is to form an intellectual community of faculty and graduate student fellows who spend an academic year in residence in the institute, pursuing their research and participating in a cross-disciplinary, weekly seminar.
+Fellows spend an academic year in residence in the institute pursuing their research and participating in a cross-disciplinary, weekly seminar.
 We seek applicants working in humanities research areas who demonstrate capacity to contribute to and gain from interdisciplinary exchange through the fellows seminar.

 The institute has a faculty director and small staff who manage its programming and facilitates research by the resident fellows.
 To the core community formed by the faculty and graduate student fellows, we add several distinguished visiting fellows who typically join us for anywhere from one week to a full term.